nestybox/sysbox-ee/docs/usage.md

 Use `sysbox-runc --help` command for help on all commands supported.

 Also, in step (2) above, feel free to modify the system container's `config.json` to your needs.
-But note that Sysboxd ignores a few of the OCI directives in this file (refer to the [Sysboxd design document](design.md#oci-compatibility) for details).
+But note that Sysbox ignores a few of the OCI directives in this file (refer to the [Sysbox design document](design.md#oci-compatibility) for details).

 ### Support for Other Container Managers

-We officially only support the above methods to run Sysboxd.
+We officially only support the above methods to run Sysbox.

-However, because Sysboxd is almost 100% OCI compatible, we plan to add support for other OCI compatible container managers (e.g., [cri-o](https://cri-o.io/)) soon.
+However, because Sysbox is almost 100% OCI compatible, we plan to add support for other OCI compatible container managers (e.g., [cri-o](https://cri-o.io/)) soon.